Popular LLMs

 Google Gemini Family

-Why it can be bad: consistency can vary across prompt styles and niche coding tasks.
+Why it can be bad: 3.1 Pro still in preview; consistency can vary across prompt styles and niche coding tasks.

-Best for: multimodal apps, search-enriched workflows, Google-native stacks, and enterprise customers.
+Best for: multimodal apps, agentic coding, search-enriched workflows, Google-native stacks, and enterprise customers.

 Google Gemma Family (Open Source)